-- 1. The lectures will be conducted in person, with the exception of the first two weeks of class, which will be online.
-You are expected to attend all lectures we'll not be recording lectures or streaming them online. - 2.
+- 1. The lectures will be conducted in person, with the exception of a few online classes (these will be announced later).
+You are expected to attend all lectures we'll not record lectures or stream them online. - 2.
 Labs will be held mostly online there'll be no need to show up for any of the labs either physically or virtually.
 Assignment submissions will be done online (via Github), and do not require physical presence. - 3.
 The in-person class session will involve live problem-solving not all the solutions will be posted online.
 Attendance will not be taken at these events, and they will NOT be recorded.
 Exam questions will be similar to these problems, and so you are strongly encouraged to attend them. - 4.
 We will use Piazza for online discussions and for answering questions about the assignments.
 You must sign up for a Piazza account by the end of this week.
 Questions about the class must be posted to Piazza1 and NOT emailed to the TAs or the professor (you can send a private note to "Instructors" if needed). - 5.
 During Karthik's office hours, he will only answer questions about the class lectures and/or problem solving sessions.
 No questions about the assignments will be answered during this time. - 6.
 Any questions on the assignments must be posted on Piazza as public notes, and must be addressed to all the "Instructors".
 These will be answered by TAs.
 No questions will be answered about the assignments 48 hours before the deadline.
-No solution code should be posted on Piazza or else you'll get a 0 for the assignment we have access to all your Github repositories and can look at your code if needed. - 7.
-The labs will serve at TA office hours, and are the only way to get help with the assignments on a one-on-one basis.
-We will not set up any sessions outside of these lab times to help with the assignments. - 8.
-Assignments will be done in groups of two.
+No solution code should be posted on Piazza or else you'll get a 0 for the assignment.
+Note that individual help on assignments will be provided only via the labs, not Piazza. - 7.
+The labs will serve as the TAs' office hours, and are the only way to get help with the assignments on a one-on-one basis.
+We will not set up any sessions outside of these lab times to help with the assignments. - Assignments will be done in groups of two.
 You may not share code or discuss solutions with any other group of students.
 We reserve the right to call upon you to explain the details of your group's solution.
 Failure to do so will result in you getting a 0 for the assignment, and be considered academic misconduct. - 9.
 All deadlines are hard unless you have a documented emergency.
-In both cases, you may be called upon to produce documentation related to the nature of the emergency. - 10.
-There is to be no collaboration for assignments, exams etc. any violation of this policy will be treated as academic misconduct, and dealt with accordingly. - 11.
+In both cases, you may be called upon to produce documentation related to the nature of the emergency.
+The weightage of any missed component will automatically be moved to the final exam for you there's no need to inform us or seek our permission. - 10.
+There is to be no collaboration for assignments (except with your group partner), exams etc. any violation of this policy will be treated as academic misconduct, and dealt with accordingly. - 11.
 Finally, it is your responsibility to keep up with all course announcements, lectures and assignments.
 You are also expected to monitor Piazza on a regular basis.
 No email will be sent for any announcements.